-In general, when studying the topology of \mathcal{M} , there are many properties that can be of interest such as density and entropy density of ergodic measures (in \mathcal{M}) as well as connectedness of the set of ergodic measures.
-The density of ergodic measures has immediately very strong consequences.
-Indeed, then \mathcal{M} is either a singleton (the map is uniquely ergodic) or a nontrivial Choquet simplex in which extreme points are dense, and one calls \mathcal{M} then a Poulsen simplex.
-Poulsen [41] was the first who constructed an example of a space with such properties; by [35] any two metrizable nontrivial simplices with dense extreme points are equivalent up to affine homeomorphisms and hence one can consider \mathcal{M} as the Poulsen simplex.
-Note that, for example, \mathcal{M}{erg} is then arcwise connected (see [35, 4. in Section 3]).
-To conclude, recall that one says that ergodic measures are entropy dense if for any $\mu \in \mathcal{M}$ and any $\varepsilon > 0$, any neighborhood of μ contains an ergodic measure ν such that $h{\nu}(F) > h{\mu}(F) - \varepsilon$.
+In general, when one studies the topology of $\mathcal{M}$ , there are many properties that can be of interest such as density and entropy density of ergodic measures (in $\mathcal{M}$ ) as well as connectedness of the set of ergodic measures.
+The density of ergodic measures has very strong immediate consequences.
+Indeed, then $\mathcal{M}$ is either a singleton (the map is uniquely ergodic) or a nontrivial Choquet simplex in which extreme points are dense, and one then calls $\mathcal{M}$ a Poulsen simplex.
+Poulsen [44] was the first who constructed an example of a space with such properties; by [38] any two metrizable nontrivial simplices with dense extreme points are equivalent up to affine homeomorphisms, and hence one can regard $\mathcal{M}$ as the Poulsen simplex.
+Note that, for example, $\mathcal{M}{erg}$ is then arcwise connected (see [38, Sect.
+3, property 4]).
+To conclude, recall that one says that ergodic measures are entropy dense if for any $\mu \in \mathcal{M}$ and any $\varepsilon > 0$ , any neighborhood of $\mu$ contains an ergodic measure $\nu$ such that $h{\nu}(F) > h{\mu}(F) - \varepsilon$ .

-Density of ergodic (even periodic) measures was first shown in [45, 46] under the assumption that it the map satisfies the periodic specification property (in [47] connectedness was concluded for shift spaces, which is however an immediate consequence of density by [35] as explained above).
-Recall that for smooth dynamical systems, periodic specification holds for any basic set of an axiom A diffeomorphism (see [12]).
-In a more general context, in [1] it was shown that for $\Lambda \subset M$ being an isolated nontrivial transitive set of a C^1 -generic diffeomorphism, periodic measures are dense (and also have many further properties, see [24]).
-Below we will give more details on two more recent results [28, 10].
+Density of ergodic (even periodic) measures was first shown in [48, 49] under the assumption that the map satisfies the periodic specification property (in [50] connectedness was concluded for shift spaces, which is however an immediate consequence of density by [38], as explained above).
+Recall that for smooth dynamical systems, periodic specification holds for any basic set of an Axiom A diffeomorphism (see [13]).
+In a more general context, in [1] it was shown that for $\Lambda \subset M$ being an isolated nontrivial transitive set of a $C^1$ -generic diffeomorphism, periodic measures are dense (and also have many further properties, see [27]).
+Below we will give more details on two more recent results [11, 31].

 All known results on properties such as (entropy) density and connectedness involve approximations of hyperbolic ergodic measures by either periodic measures or Markov ergodic measures supported on horseshoes.
-We will see that this can be achieved also in some nonhyperbolic context, in particular when the set of ergodic measures contains measures of different index as well as nonhyperbolic measures.
+We will see that this can also be achieved in some nonhyperbolic context, in particular when the set of ergodic measures contains measures of different indices as well as nonhyperbolic measures.

-Let us observe that connectedness and (entropy) density of ergodic measures is not always guaranteed.
-Note that [24] provides a number of counterexamples in shift spaces, though, in the following we would like to focus on partially hyperbolic systems.
-For that, we point out the porcupine-like examples of compact invariant sets of partially hyperbolic transitive C^1 diffeomorphism studied in [22, 34, 17, 18] which have a spectrum of central Lyapunov exponents with at least two disjoint components, and at least two connected components of ergodic measures.
+Let us observe that connectedness and (entropy) density of ergodic measures are not always guaranteed.
+Note that [27] provides a number of counterexamples in shift spaces, though in the following we would like to focus on partially hyperbolic systems.
+Therefore, we point out the porcupine-like examples of compact invariant sets of partially hyperbolic transitive $C^1$ diffeomorphisms studied in [25, 37, 20, 21] which have a spectrum of central Lyapunov exponents with at least two disjoint components, and at least two connected components of ergodic measures.
 In particular, ergodic measures are not dense.

 2.4.
 Topology of the space of measures: Intersection and homoclinic classes.
-To understand the topology of the space \mathcal{M} , it turns out useful to consider so-called intersection and homoclinic classes of hyperbolic periodic points.
+To understand the topology of the space $\mathcal{M}$ , it proves useful to consider the so-called intersection and homoclinic classes of hyperbolic periodic points.
 To state the results more precisely, let us briefly define them.
-We say that two hyperbolic periodic points of the same index are homoclinically related if the invariant sets of their orbits meet cyclically (note that in our partially hyperbolic setting with one dimensional center transversality is not involved, see Section 5 for details).
-Note that this is an equivalence relation on the set of hyperbolic periodic points and we call intersection classes the equivalence classes for the homoclinic relation.
+We say that two hyperbolic periodic points of the same index are homoclinically related if the invariant sets of their orbits meet cyclically (note that in our partially hyperbolic setting with one-dimensional center transversality is not involved; see Section 5 for details).
+Note that this is an equivalence relation on the set of hyperbolic periodic points, and by intersection classes we mean the equivalence classes for the homoclinic relation.
 Given a hyperbolic periodic point P, we denote by Int(P) its intersection class.